Locally moving groups and laminar actions on the line: A plethora of laminar actions, I: restriction preorders

-For every $f$-invariant subset $K\subseteq (0, 1)$ let us denote by $\psi_K\colon F\to \homeo_0(\R)$ the dynamical realization of the action of $F$ on $(F_+/H, \prec^K)$ defined above.
-By Proposition \ref{p-F-focal-plo} this action is $\R$-focal and increasingly horograded by the standard action on $(0, 1)$.
-Note also that since the residue $H$ is the fixator of $K$, and two distinct closed subsets of $(0, 1)$ have different fixators, then $\preceq^K$ determines $K$ completely.
-In particular, by the last part of Proposition \ref{p-F-focal-plo}, if $K_1\neq K_2$ their associated $\R$-focal actions $\psi_{K_1}$ and $\psi_{K_2}$ are not conjugate.
+\begin{proof} By Proposition \ref{p-F-focal-plo} $\psi_K$ is laminar, positively horograded by the standard action on $(0, 1)$.
+Note also that since the residue $H$ is the pointwise stabilizer of $K$, and two distinct closed subsets of $(0, 1)$ have different pointwise stabillizers, $\preceq^K$ determines $K$ completely.
+In particular, by the last part of Proposition \ref{p-F-focal-plo}, when $K_1\neq K_2$, we have that their associated actions $\psi_{K_1}$ and $\psi_{K_2}$ are not conjugate. \end{proof}

-\subsubsection{Some properties of the actions arising from restriction preorders}
+\subsection{Some properties of the actions arising from restriction preorders}

-Given a non-empty $f$-invariant closed subset $K\subseteq (0, 1)$, we keep denoting by $\psi_K:F\to \homeo_{0}(\R)$ the action constructed above.
-We want to point out some dynamical properties of this family of actions.
+Given a non-empty $f$-invariant closed subset $K\subseteq (0, 1)$, we keep denoting by $\psi_K\colon F\to \homeo_{0}(\R)$ the action constructed above.
+We want to point out some dynamical features of this family of actions.
 Recall that a minimal action of a group $G$ on a locally compact space $Y$ is \emph{topologically free} if the set of fixed points $\fix(g)$ has empty interior for every $g\in G$.
-By Baire's theorem this is equivalent to the requirement that a dense $G_\delta$-set of points in $Y$ have a trivial stabilizer in $G$.
+By Baire's theorem, this is equivalent to the requirement that there is a $G_\delta$-dense set of points in $Y$ with trivial stabilizer in $G$.

 \begin{prop}[Freeness and non-freeness] Let $K\subseteq (0, 1)$ be a non-empty $f$-invariant closed subset.
-Then the $\R$-focal action $\psi_K\colon F\to \homeo_0(\R)$ defined above is topologically free if and only if $K=(0, 1)$.
-In particular, $F$ admits both topologically free and non-topologically free minimal $\R$-focal actions. \end{prop}
+Then, the laminar action $\psi_K\colon F\to \homeo_0(\R)$ defined above is topologically free if and only if $K=(0, 1)$.
+In particular, $F$ admits both topologically free and non-topologically free minimal laminar actions. \end{prop}